Manoj-E-S/qml-anomaly-detection/README.md

 3. **Create a New Poetry Project**:
     ```sh
-    poetry new qml-tryout
+    poetry new qml-anomaly-detection
-    cd qml-tryout
+    cd qml-anomaly-detection
     ```

 4. **Add Dependencies**: